leonplanken/robust-rail-evaluator/README.md

 ```

 ##  Usage of the Plan evaluator in Testing Environment
 This mode of the program was mainly designed to evaluate the feasibility of different HIP plans (shunting yard schedules) -- `TEST_CASE("Plan Compatibility test")` --, and to test the validity of the location and scenario associated to the given plan -- `TEST_CASE("Scenario and Location Compatibility test")` --.
-Nevertheless, this environemnt can be used to evaluate HIP or cTORS formated plans in a test environment providing an overview about the test cases success rate.
+Nevertheless, this environment can be used to evaluate HIP or cTORS formate plans in a test environment providing an overview about the test cases' success rate.

 Note: This evaluator takes as input a HIP plan (HIP plan format is used).
-Nevertheless, it can also evaluate cTORS foramted plans as well.
+Nevertheless, it can also evaluate cTORS formate plans as well.

 ### Plan/Scenario/Location testing - HIP